JBlond/mod_log_rotate/README.md

 ## INTRODUCTION

-If you host a lot of virtual servers on a single Apache box and use the supplied rotatelogs program to rotate the logs you'll notice that your process table is cluttered up with an instance of rotatelogs for each virtual server.
+If you host a lot of virtual servers on a single Apache box and use the supplied rotatelogs program to rotate the access logs you'll notice that your process table is cluttered up with an instance of rotatelogs for each virtual server.
 With mod_log_rotate the log rotation is handled by the server process so you save a bunch of processes and file descriptors.

+Note: error log files can not be rotated with this module.

 ## BUILD